redrails/old-blog/_posts/2017-05-30-predicting-football-results-with-statistical-modelling.md

 {% include odds_conversion_table.html %}

 So, we have our model probabilities and (if we trust the exchange) we know the true probabilities of each event happening.
 Ideally, our model would identify situations the market has underestimated the chances of an event occurring (or not occurring in the case of lay bets).
-For example, in a simple game of red or black, imagine if you were offered $2 for every $1 wagered (plus your stake), if you guessed correctly.
+For example, in a simple coin toss game, imagine if you were offered $2 for every $1 wagered (plus your stake), if you guessed correctly.
 The implied probability is 0.333, but any valid model would return a probability of 0.5.
 The odds returned by our model and the Betfair exchange are compared in the table below.

 {% include prob_comparison_table.html %}